Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Introduction

-The paper is organized as follows: in the following section, we start with a brief description of the mechanism behind the series perturbation in divalent atoms in Sec.~\ref{sec:spert}.
-Then in Sec.~\ref{sec:vdW}, we derive our formalism and describe the framework we work in.
-Results of our calculations follows in Sec.~\ref{sec:results} for the $C_6$ coefficients corresponding to the ${^1}S_{0}+{^1}S_{0}$ and ${^1}P_{1}+{^1}P_{1}$ vdW interactions.
-Here we discuss the effects of the perturber states on the van der Waals interactions, which are pronounced for the $5snp({^1}P_1)$ Rydberg states with $n\lesssim 20$.
-In Sec.~\ref{sec:angDist}, we calculate the angular dependence of the vdW interactions in terms of the contributions from different intermediate channels.
-Atomic units are used throughout this paper unless specifically stated otherwise.
+The paper is organized as follows: in Sec.~\ref{sec:spert}, we start with a brief description of the mechanism behind the series perturbation in divalent atoms \ttcl{and the one-dimensional lattice geometry we consider}.
+Then in Sec.~\ref{sec:vdW}, we present our formalism and describe the computational framework.
+Results of our calculations for the ${^1}S_{0}+{^1}S_{0}$ and ${^1}P_{1}+{^1}P_{1}$ vdW interaction coefficients are presented in Sec.~\ref{sec:results}.
+Here we discuss the effects of the perturber states on the van der Waals interactions, which are pronounced for the $5snp({^1}P_1)$ Rydberg states with $n \lesssim 20$. \ttcl{We also fit the scaled $C_6$ coefficients we calculated to rational functions of $n$.
+Fitting to rational functions with a polynomial of $n$ in the denominator has the advantage that they do not diverge as $n\rightarrow \infty$ and can potentially help mimic sharp nonmonotonic features in the data when fitted over a small $n$-range.
+We discuss the angular dependence of the vdW interactions in } Sec.~\ref{sec:angDist}, \ttcl{and compare the strengths } of the vdW \ttcl{and quadrupole-quadrupole interactions in a typical one-dimensional lattice geometry in Sec.~\ref{sec:qq_interaction}} .
+Finally, we \ttcl{conclude } Sec.~\ref{sec:conc}.
+Atomic units ($\hbar=m_e=|e|\equiv 1$) are used throughout unless stated otherwise.